labwc/labwc/README.md

 A lot of emphasis is put on code simplicity when considering features.

-The main development effort is focused on producing a solid foundation for a stacking compositor rather than adding configuration and theming options.

 See [scope] for full details on implemented features.

-High-level summary of items that Labwc supports:

-- [x] Config files (rc.xml, autostart, shutdown, environment, menu.xml)
-- [x] Theme files and xbm/png/svg icons
-- [x] Basic desktop and client menus
-- [x] HiDPI
-- [x] wlroots protocols such as `output-management`, `layer-shell` and `foreign-toplevel`
-- [x] Optionally xwayland

 ### 1.5 Videos